NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 1. Just don't and call some release a flag day.

-2. Put renaming logic into `callPackage`.
-That will simplify making changes for individual packages, make their code cleaner, but will incur evaluation penalty for all packages, including compliant ones.
+2. Put deprecation logic into individual packages.
+That would avoid evaluation penalty for already compliant packages and packages that has no feature parameters, but would be quite verbose and require sophisticated automations to introduce and drop.

 ## Other ways to pass feature parameters